FrederikHa/BUW_DL/readme.txt

 	Dataset: MNIST

 Lesson06:
 	Topic:	Tranfer Learning 2.
-Use a Large Network and retrain it to a Cat-Dog Net.
+Use a Large Network (vgg?) and retrain it to a Cat-Dog Net.
 		Use FastAi Lesson 01 as an orientation point.
 Bring in Data Augmentation.
 	Dataset: Cat-Dog_Redux